Wood burning and smoke control areas

 - Injure health or be likely to injure health

-To determine whether smoke is causing a statutory nuisance, we will take into account:
+To determine whether smoke is causing a statutory nuisance, we will consider:

 - The amount of smoke